electricherd/audiobookfinder/README.md

 It is an inline [CI](https://travis-ci.org/electricherd/audiobookfinder/) generated documentation which can be found [here](https://electricherd.github.io/audiobookfinder/audiobookfinder/index.html)!
 Rust does a nice job here as well!

 ### Changes
+* webui gets paths by websocket json, synchronising browser opening with program is a little issue, I don't like javascript but hey ... it has `let` for variables
 * webui now is connected, event-loop yet strangly implemented, working on json and jquery/javascript
 * working on Actor, Arbiter, Websockets in actix ... passing updates to web ui
 * back to many threads, but synced and working just fine - webui must be able to replace tui at some time